 - Removal of requirement for a high risk work licence to load and unload plant (pending gazettal).

-- Audiometric testing of workers frequently required to use PPE to protect from noise over the exposure limit.
+- Effective 1 January 2015 until 31 December 2015, audiometric testing will not be required for those workers who are frequently required to use PPE to protect themselves from noise over the exposure limit.

 - Requirement to hold a high risk work licence to operate a forklift or order picking forklift at a mine or coal mine workplace.